matiduda/scope-tags/README.md

 For unit testing there is a [separate mock repository](https://www.npmjs.com/package/ora), which should be keeped up-to-date

+Publishing is made automatically by pushing a commit to the main branch, see [github action](https://github.com/matiduda/scope-tags/actions/workflows/test-and-deploy-to-npm.yml)
 <!-- To make things easier for developing...  -->

 ### Features to do